sergiomasellis/Gulp-Ember-App-Kit/README.md

 ## Installation

 - Download Gulp Ember app kit or use Git.
-- Got to the downloaded folder in command promt or Terminal
+- Go to the downloaded folder in your command prompt or Terminal (osx)
 - Type `npm install`
 - If everything was setup correctly you can now run `gulp`
 - Finally go to "http://localhost:8000/"